thioshp/moviehub/README.md

 ## DISCONTINUED

 **OMDb has made their API keys private.
-Therefore, I will no longer be working on this.**
+Therefore, I will no longer be working on this.
+Farewell.**

 ## Powered by OMDb API
 This console application is only made possible thanks to [OMDb API](http://www.omdbapi.com).
 I recommend you check out Brian Fritz's website and consider supporting his work to ensure that the free web service remains sustainable.